pure-data/pure-data/doc/1.manual/pdmanual.md

 #### How Externs Are Loaded {-}

-Whenever you type the name of an object (into an "object" text box) that Pd doesn't yet know about, Pd looks for a relocatable object file, named, for instance, "profile.pd\_irix5".
+Whenever you type the name of an object (into an `object` text box) that Pd doesn't yet know about, Pd looks for a relocatable object file, named, for instance, `profile.pd\_irix5`.
 Pd looks first in the directory containing the patch, then in directories in its "path."
 Pd will then add whatever object is defined there to its "class list," which is the set of all Pd classes you can use.
 If all this works, Pd then attempts again to create the object you asked